MateuszBlazejowski/My-C-codes/PipesAndProcesses/README.md

 # README - Process and Pipe Management Program

-This repository contains a C program designed to demonstrate the use of pipes and process management, wrote as a part of operating systems course.
+This directory contains a C program designed to demonstrate the use of pipes and process management, wrote as a part of operating systems course.
 The program simulates a production line with multiple "brigades" (processes) that handle data through pipes.
 It focuses on process creation, inter-process communication (IPC) using pipes, and handling concurrent processes.

 ## Program Overview